 Yet another side of my life…

 For those who like to get lost, nothing beats working your way through a maze.
-I started drawing mazes in the mid-70′s and quickly developed my own style which hasn’t changed since.
-I used to draw alot of them, most of which were given away or claimed by my mother, but the last one I drew was in 1996.
+I started drawing mazes in the mid-70’s and quickly developed my own style which hasn’t changed since.
+I used to draw alot of them, most of which were given away or claimed by my mother.
 Most of the mazes I have are available for downloading here.